petar-m/EventBrokerSlim/README.md

 There are no limits for publishers.
 Publishing is as fast as writing an event to a channel.

-Event handlers are resolved by event type in a new scope and disposed after handler comletes.
+Event handlers are resolved by event type in a new scope which is disposed after handler comletes.
 Each handler execution is scheduled on the ThreadPool.
 No more than configured maximum handlers run concurrently.

 ![](docs/event_broker.png)